Out on the Shelves LGBT Film

 The World According to Garp

 There is a small collection of important films on DVD and video which are for use in the library.
 All facilities are provided by the library.
-Alternatively you may borrow films for a small charge from Central Lending Library, floor 1.
+Alternatively you may borrow films for a small charge from the Music Library, Lower Ground Floor, Library of Birmingham.

 Reviews of films which appear in film magazines are indexed and arranged by title so that they are easily accessible.